Th3ThirdMan/music-quiz/README.md

 <br>

-* For the colour schema of the website I largely drew from a personal aesthetic in a protracted and considered fashion.
-I mixed and matched colours that I felt coincided well off the palette.
-The body colourway proved to be the most regularly amended and I finally resolved on rgba(10, 23, 34, 0.712).
-I think this colour set well with the images placed within the main body of the website, in particular on the Walks page.
+* For the colour schema of the website I initially drew from a personal aesthetic that I felt could work well as a quiz.
+I mixed and matched colours that I felt coincided well off the palette but as the project was partially based on a theme I decided to go with colours that complimented the thematic background image.
+To mirror the retro colourway of the other elements on the site I used Pixlr to grab the original logo colours.
+This worked well and gave the quiz a more vibrant and fun feel, which is the desired effect of a quiz endeavour.
+The primary trio of colours were as follows: #fcff4a, #4f61d5, #61b03f.

 * Navbar links and Heading text in the Home page were offered the unadventurous, but stellar rgb(255, 255, 255).
 This worked well and in keeping with a simple and understated look, but nonetheless, a classic design.